You’ve likely heard a lot of SUCCESS stories from us, but it hasn’t all been sunshine and rainbows, folks.

 While MUCH has changed in the world of blogging over the years, this has not.

 There is no single way to better turn a prospect into a fan into a customer than through email marketing.

-Collecting emails FROM DAY 1 is one of the most important parts of becoming a successful blogger.
+Collecting emails FROM DAY 1 when you start getting visitors to your blog is one of the most important things you can do.